 Capture, is a visualisation software package.
 Courtesy of Capture, you can download example visualisation files free of charge.
 These are ideal for learning how to use ZerOS.
 Click here to find out more about Capture.

-This download contains files for 3 different pre-defined venues:
+This download contains files for two different pre-defined venues:

 Then, you will need to download the ZerOS show files to allow you to control the Capture visualisation files:

 The ZerOS Show files will allow you to control the Capture files, from either a physical ZerOS console such as FLX, or Phantom ZerOS.
 Once downloaded, extract/unzip these files.